I've been quietly working on a new side project that I'm really excited about, it's called Static Draft.

 It's a simple application to build static websites using components designed in Webflow, export them through DevLink, and generate a fully static site that can be pushed straight to GitHub and deployed for free on platforms like Netlify.

-Static Draft lets you create all content locally using Markdown.
-You own all of your code, your content lives on your computer, version control happens through GitHub, and deployment is up to you.
-Think of it as a visual editor and CMS for people who still love building/designing in Webflow but prefer hosting their sites elsewhere.
+That's what I'm trying to solve with Static Draft.
+It lets you create all content locally using Markdown, you own all of your code, your content lives on your computer, version control happens through GitHub, and deployment is up to you.

 If this sounds interesting, or if you have questions, ideas, or feature requests, I'd love to hear from you.
 Just send me an email.